tangentially/gryphon-scan/README.md

 ### Camera calibration
 To get better scanning results you has to calibrate your camera using "Calibration"->"Camera intrinsics".
+Gryphon Scan use multistep camera calibration to get better precision.
+Each next camera calibration use previous results as starting point.

-There is two steps to calibrate camera:
+#### Steps to calibrate camera:

 1. Measure rough initial camera intrinsics.
 For Logitech C270 you can use the default initial values and skip to next step.